USS Hancock (CV-19): Construction and commissioning

-The ship was laid down as Ticonderoga on January 26, 1943 by Bethlehem Steel Co., Quincy, Massachusetts and subsequently renamed Hancock on May 1, 1943.
+The ship was laid down as Ticonderoga on 26 January 1943 by Bethlehem Steel Co., Quincy, Massachusetts and subsequently renamed Hancock on 1 May 1943.
 This renaming was done in response to an offer from the John Hancock Life Insurance Company to conduct a special bond drive to raise money for the ship if that name was used.
 (The shipyard at Quincy was in the company's home state.)
-CV-14 laid down as Hancock and under construction at the same time in Newport News, Virginia, took the name Ticonderoga instead.
+CV-14, originally laid down as Hancock and under construction at the same time in Newport News, Virginia, took the name Ticonderoga instead.

 The company's bond drive raised enough money to both build the ship and operate her for the first year.
-The ship was launched 24 January 1944 by Mrs. Juanita Gabriel-Ramsey, the wife of Rear Admiral DeWitt Clinton Ramsey, Chief of the Bureau of Aeronautics.
+The ship was launched 24 January 1944 by Juanita Gabriel-Ramsey, the wife of Rear Admiral DeWitt Clinton Ramsey, Chief of the Bureau of Aeronautics.
 Hancock was commissioned 15 April 1944, with Captain Fred C. Dickey in command.

 Service history

 World War II

 After fitting out in the Boston Navy Yard and shake-down training off Trinidad and Venezuela, Hancock returned to Boston for alterations on 9 July 1944.
 She departed Boston on 31 July en route to Pearl Harbor via the Panama Canal and San Diego, and from there sailed on 24 September to join Admiral W. F. Halsey's 3rd Fleet at Ulithi on 5 October.
 She was assigned to Rear Admiral Gerald F. Bogan's Carrier Task Group 38.2 (TG 38.2).

-The following afternoon, Hancock sailed for a rendezvous point 375 nmi west of the Marianas where units of Vice Admiral Mitscher's Fast Carrier Task Force 38 (TF 38) were to raid Japanese air and sea bases in the Ryūkyūs, Formosa, and the Philippines, to paralyze Japanese air power during General MacArthur's invasion of Leyte.
+The following afternoon, Hancock sailed for a rendezvous point 375 nmi west of the Marianas where units of Vice Admiral Mitscher's Fast Carrier Task Force 38 (TF 38) were to raid Japanese air and sea bases in the Ryūkyūs, Formosa, and the Philippines, to limit Japanese air power during the invasion of Leyte.